-The core interest of the Process Systems Engineering group, associated with the Chemical Engineering Department of NTNU, are models based on the argument that they are omnipresent in model-based engineering.
-Both research and teaching builds around models:
+The core interest of the Process Systems Engineering group, associated with the Chemical Engineering Department of NTNU, is models based on the argument that they are omnipresent in model-based engineering.
+Both research and teaching build around models:

-Main activity is in the construction of computer-aided modelling tools that enable a process of systematically constructing, manipulating, expanding and simplifying process models.
+The main activity is in constructing computer-aided modelling tools that enable a process of systematically constructing, manipulating, expanding and simplifying process models.
 The realisation is a hierarchical ontology-based software suite that supports

 - graphical construction and editing of process models